SalomePlatform/salome-joss/salome/paper.md

 ## CAD ##

-### SHAPER & GEOM

-These modules form the backbone of SALOME's CAD handling capabilities.
+**SHAPER** and **GEOM** modules form  the backbone of SALOME's CAD handling capabilities.
 Both of these modules are built on top of [@occ].
 Among the key functionalities of these modules are:

 - Creation and modification of complex geometries, interactively via the GUI or via a Python script.
 The Python script here is a set of swigged C++ functions running to perform the required CAD task.